RforOperations2021/Final_ckallaya/README.md

 After the forest-dependent communities are identified, we can monitor their macro-economic conditions i.e. number of population, income, unemployment, etc.

 Users can download the data into their own local computer.

+Note: Please be patient, it may take a while for the map to fully updated the input.